pixee/docs/docs/faqs.md

 Each party agrees to hold data and confidential information of the other party in confidence and not to disclose, retain, or distribute such information to third parties or to use such information for any purpose whatsoever.
 Please take a look at our full [Privacy Policy](https://www.pixee.ai/privacy) for more detail.

+### How do I know Pixeebot made changes?

+Pixeebot works directly with your repositories in GitHub through pull requests, so you decide when and if you want to accept changes suggested by Pixeebot.
+In addition, Pixeebot [cryptographically signs every commit](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work), which means changes suggested by Pixeebot are guaranteed to have come from Pixeebot, were not modified after the fact and can be [verified by GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

 ### Where can I learn more and discuss Pixeebot?

 Users can join the Pixee community [on Slack](https://join.slack.com/t/openpixee/shared_invite/zt-1pnk7jqdd-kfwilrfG7Ov4M8rorfOnUA).
 This channel can be used to engage with peers who are also interested in Pixee.
 Feel free to email us at help@pixee.ai with any questions or comments.